travetto/travetto/module/schedule/README.md

          in the `mail` namespace.
     - All configuration variables should be loaded before any modules use it.
     - `config.ts` should not require any code from your modules to ensure the order of loading
-  - Ready
+  - Startup
     - This provides mechanisms to define the following:
        - Define application readiness based on promises
        - Wait for application readiness to trigger certain actions post setup
-  - Bootstrap
+  - Shutdown
-    - Supports initializing the application, and then requiring classes using a glob pattern to handle the common initialization process.
+      - This provides mechanisms to define the following:
+        - Provide hooks for shutdown
+        - Ensure certain methods are called on system shutdown